 Event recap: Argyle HR Leadership Forum Chicago

 At Luminoso, we often work with clients who are HR leaders looking for insights from employee feedback.
-So last week, I attended the Argyle Human Resources Leadership Forum in downtown Chicago to learn more about HR leader concerns and how they plan to incorporate technology into long-term strategy.
+So last week, I attended the Argyle Human Resources Leadership Forum in downtown Chicago to learn more about HR leader concerns and how they plan to incorporate technology into a long-term strategy.

 Here were my three biggest takeaways from the event: